Enclv icon Enclv

 Security

-Strong guarantees that the private key can't be extracted or phished, even if the device is fully compromised.
+Verifiable guarantees that private key material cannot be extracted or forged, even under full device compromise.

 Apple Secure Enclave

-Keys are generated inside isolated hardware and never leave the chip.
+Key pairs are generated inside isolated hardware and bound to the device chip.

 ERC-4337 · ERC-7579

-Rather than a standard EOA tied to a single private key, each Enclv wallet is a smart account.
-A Validator module verifies secp256r1 signatures from the Secure Enclave, an Executor module handles intent-based transactions, and Hook modules enforce policies like rate limits and timelocks.
-Modules can be replaced without changing your on-chain identity.
+Rather than a standard externally-owned account (EOA) bound to a single key, each Enclv wallet is implemented as a smart account.
+A Validator module verifies secp256r1 signatures from the Secure Enclave, an Executor module handles intent-based transaction dispatch, and Hook modules enforce policies such as spending rate limits and recovery timelocks.
+The modular design allows individual components to be replaced without altering the wallet's on-chain address or identity.

 RIP-7212 Precompile